ephbaum/EphWordsBlog/src/content/blog/2023/01/2023-01-28-2023-week-4-next-a-longer-birthmaspalooza-break-wip.md

 This week I picked up the Early Access title [Tiny Rogues](https://store.steampowered.com/app/2088570/Tiny_Rogues/) as it has been on my wishlist for some reason.
 I've put about an hour into it so far and enjoy it.
 It's called:

-> "a challenging fantasy rogue-lite bullet-hell dungeon crawler with rpg elements"
+> a challenging fantasy rogue-lite bullet-hell dungeon crawler with rpg elements

 by the developer and I think that jives.
 I'm eager to keep playing and see its progression until release.
 It's been my Steam-Deck-pick-up-and-play game this week instead of Dead Cells, which I'd gone back to working through relatively recently.